 If what you’re trying to achieve is a certain vision of a society and you aren’t there yet, the question is how do you get there?
 What’s legitimate to get there?

-Machiavelli is challenging all that.
-One of the ways he’s challenging it is in saying: If what you’re trying to achieve is a certain vision of a society and you aren’t there yet, the question is how do you get there?
+Machiavelli still challenges all that.
+One of the ways he challenges it is in saying: If what you’re trying to achieve is a certain vision of society and you aren’t there yet, how do you get there?
 What’s legitimate to get there?
-These are—I think at least we ought to take this away from it—perhaps tougher questions than we might have thought.
-We need to look from a variety of perspectives.
+These are tougher questions than we might have thought.
+To understand, we need to look from a variety of perspectives.
 We may decide, as Leo Strauss did, that Machiavelli is simply a teacher of evil.
 Or we might decide something very different.
-But a passage like the one I read you, I think, is one that does indeed stimulate us to think and ask whether our boxes, our labels, and our paradigms are the only ones there can be.
+But a passage like the one above is one that does indeed stimulate us to think and ask whether our boxes, our labels, and our paradigms are the only ones there can be.